 In addition to original Medicare, there are also options for additional or alternative coverage through private providers.

-These plans are offered through private insurance companies.
-They cover the same things as original Medicare and may also include extra coverage for prescription drugs, dental, and vision care.
 All these options are bundled together in a single plan to make it easier for you to get the care you need.
-Some Medicare Advantage plans also have a limit on how much you pay out of pocket each year.
+Some Medicare Advantage (Part C) plans also have a limit on how much you pay out of pocket each year.

 Medicare Advantage plans in Hawaii are offered by these insurance carriers: